lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/introduction.rst

     :class: only-light
     :align: right

-The objective of this tutorial is to simulate an electrolyte nanoconfined and sheared by two walls.
+The objective of this tutorial is to simulate an electrolyte nanoconfined and sheared between two walls.
 The density and velocity profiles of the fluid in the direction normal to the walls are extracted to highlight the effect of confining a fluid on its local properties.

-This tutorial illustrates some key aspects of combining a fluid and a solid in the same simulation.
-A major difference from :ref:`all-atoms-label` is that here a rigid four-points water model named TIP4P is used :cite:`abascal2005general`.
+This tutorial demonstrates key concepts of combining a fluid and a solid in the same simulation.
+A major difference from the previous tutorial, :ref:`all-atom-label`, is that here a rigid four-point water model named TIP4P/2005 is used :cite:`abascal2005general`.

-TIP4P is one of the most common water models due to its high accuracy.
+.. admonition:: Note
+    :class: non-title-info

+    Four-point water models such as TIP4P/2005 are widely used as they offer a good compromise between accuracy and computational cost :cite:`kadaoluwa2021systematic`.